Robert-Altland/MovieExplorer/README.md

 ###Critical Issues:
 * The image loading performance on Android is close to unusable on device, emulator noticeably slow
-* The app hangs on the custom splash screen on iPhone device, simulator OK (primary development device)
+* The app hangs on the custom splash screen on iPhone device, simulator OK

+iOS simulator and Genymotion HTC One emulator were the primary development devices.